FIWARE-Ops/Tools/ConfigureIoTAgents/README.md

 ## Info
 This tool is a part of [FIWARE](https://fiware.org) OPS infrastructure.
-It creates services and devices(from a template) for perfomance test
+It creates services and devices(from a template) for IoT Agents performance test

 ## How to run
 ```console